Skip to content

 eval_x(x: float) -> tuple[float, float]

-Evaluate the CDF of the Bezier random variable at a given x-coordinate.
+Evaluate the Bezier random variable at a given x-coordinate.

 Parameters: